 Our emissions reduction strategy

-Our Planet, Product, People sustainability strategy captures the areas we are working on as we progress with our Net-Zero by FY40 target.
+Our sustainability strategy captures the areas we are working on as we progress with our Net-Zero by FY40 target.
 We know we have a part to play that looks beyond our direct impact.
 As a footwear company, most of our climate impacts lie within our global supply chain.
 That is why in addition to our ongoing efforts to reduce our direct emissions, we will also work closely with our suppliers.

 • Scaling up our repair and resale business models